-Fish oil is for supplementing your omega-3 fatty acid consumption which comes handy if you consume lots of nuts and seeds or conventionally raised meat and don’t consume fatty wild caught fish like salmon and sardines on a regular basis.
-I recommend one to two grams of very high quality fish oil per day in this case.
+Fish oil is for supplementing your omega-3 fatty acid consumption which comes in handy if you consume lots of nuts and seeds or conventionally raised meat and don't consume fatty wild caught fish like salmon and sardines on a regular basis.
+We recommend one to two grams of very high quality fish oil per day in this case.

 Probiotics are good bacteria and are important for the health of your gut flora.
 An unhealthy gut flora is the source of many of the diseases of civilization.
 Take care of your gut flora and it will take care of you.
-I recommend to anyone regular consumption of fermented foods like lacto-fermented vegetables (e.g. sauerkraut) or raw and fermented dairy (e.g. yogurt and cheese).
-For those recovering from their previous diet, trying to loose weight, having external sources of stress or lack of sleep or for those dealing with an autoimmune disease or digestive problem, a high-quality, high-potency, multi-strain probiotic supplement is beneficial in addition to fermented food.
+We recommend to anyone regular consumption of fermented foods like lacto-fermented vegetables (e.g. sauerkraut) or raw and fermented dairy (e.g. yogurt and cheese).
+For those recovering from their previous diet, trying to lose weight, having external sources of stress or lack of sleep or for those dealing with an autoimmune disease or digestive problem, a high-quality, high-potency, multi-strain probiotic supplement is beneficial in addition to fermented food.
 Get as much as you can.

 TOP OF PAGE

 Yes, a short adaptation period of 3 to 4 weeks as you start eating fewer carbs and your body adapts to using fat as a fuel source is to be expected.
 This will be even more noticeable if you eat a very low carb, ketogenic, diet.
-This happens when you eat less then about 50 grams of carbs per day.
+This happens when you eat less than about 50 grams of carbs per day.
 For those first few weeks you might feel lightheaded, have low energy or be a little shaky and irritable.

 As soon as your body gets used to using fat as an energy source, those symptoms will go away and you'll have more energy than ever.